-Democrat Marion Porterfield and Independent Vince Riggi were the only Schenectady City Council members to vote against the River Harbors casino proposed by the Galesi-RSG partnership.
+Democrat Marion Porterfield and Independent Vince Riggi were the only Schenectady City Council members to vote against the Rivers at Mohawk Harbor casino proposed by the Galesi-RSG partnership.
 It took a strong backbone for Ms. Porterfield to resist the heavy pressure for unity among the Democrats, and she deserves thanks.

 The same goes for Vince Riggi, who surely found it easier to resist the Mayor and Peggy King, but also felt that a significant part of his base wanted the casino.
 Vince ended by saying that they simply did not have enough information to make a decision that could affect Schenectady significantly for decades to come.
 He opened with words he said were by a man we all respected.
 It was Rep. Paul Tonko, who had this to say about the competition for casino licenses (Rep. Tonko, With Several Possible Locations In District, Lukewarm On Casinos,” by Alan Chartok):